Public Record Resources

 When the new case number is available, we'll provide it here to place in the subject line of your message to the county.

-State your name, where you live and then politely explain your opposition to the project.
+State your name, where you live in relation to the proposed 7-11 and then politely explain your opposition to the project.

 PRO TIP: Reference the County's own findings in your email.
 Mentioning 'Compatibility Concerns' or 'Safety Spacing Standards' makes your comment a part of the technical legal record, which carries more weight than personal opinion alone.